 - Start by drawing on graph paper.

-- Mark the vertex positions and sizes on the graph paper.
+- Mark the vertex positions and measure the sizes on the graph paper.

 - Code up your shape in Twoville.